Chidroop-i/SecureSuffrage/README.md

 # Codefundo-2019
 ## Introduction

 India is a country with a voting population of about 900 million people.
 It is the world's largest celebration of democracy.
-So we at         believe that a good democracy needs a strong foundation laid in integrity, trust, transparency and security.
+So we at   <b>Secure Suffrage</b> believe that a good democracy needs a strong foundation laid in integrity, trust, transparency and security.

 ## Motivation
 The election process was created to help democracy but it feels like we have been shackled by the very same process, below are the few problems faced: